GegznaV/ds-projects/red-wine-quality/README.md

 - `img`:
 Directory for images and pictures.

-- `_extensions`:
+- `renv`:
-Directory for Quarto extensions.
+Directory that contains files needed for reproducibility.

+- `.Rprofile`:
+File with the R script that is executed every time R is started.
+This is needed for reproducibility.

 - `.gitignore`:
 Utility file for Git.

+- `project-RStudio.Rproj`:
+File with RStudio project configuration.

 - `pyproject.toml`:
 File with the configuration used by Quarto filter `black-formatter`.

+- `renv.lock`:
+File with the list of R packages required for this project.

 - `requirements.txt`:
 File with the list of Python packages required for this project.

-- `project-RStudio.Rproj`:
-File with RStudio project configuration.

 Reproducibility
 ---------------